matthew-c-austin/taskmaster/README.md

 ### Task Details

 The task details activity display a title the is taken from the corresponding button on the homepage.
 Additionally there is some placeholder lorem ipsum description of the task.
+The task details activity displays a title, status, and description for each task.
+Tasks also will display an optional attachment.
+The data for the tasks are stored in the cloud via an Amplify database.

 [![main page](screenshots/lab-28/task-detail-activity-01.PNG)](screenshots/lab-27/task-detail-activity-01.PNG)
 [![main page](screenshots/lab-28/task-detail-activity-02.PNG)](screenshots/lab-27/task-detail-activity-02.PNG)